lowagner/pynances/README.md

 ### Income files

 These files should have `income` near the top.
-Like accounts, they should have neither a `budget` nor a `startingbalance`.
+Like accounts, they should not have have a `budget`, but unlike accounts they should not have a `startingbalance`.

 You can specify how you get money like this.
 For example, if you get some cash from selling your lamp and you get your check from Macrohard Company, you can